PiaoLiangLiu/PiaoLiangLiu.github.io/_posts/2020-06-15-Variational-AutoEncoders.md

 ## 1. Latent Variables

-Latent Variable is a critical concept in machine learning which supports a lot of model rooting in probability.
+Latent Variable is a critical concept in machine learning which supports a lot of model root in probability.
 It is something invisible but represents the information, something closer to the essence, behind the objects in the world.

 Taking recgonizing a hand-written digit image as an example.
 How could a computer recognize a hand-written digit image given that it is only able to understand the pixels of the input images?
 That is where we need the latent variables to teach the computer: